python/cpython/Tools/jit/README.md

 For all other builds, pass the new `--enable-experimental-jit` option to `configure`.

 Otherwise, just configure and build as you normally would.
-Even cross-compiling "just works", since the JIT is built for the host platform.
+Cross-compiling "just works", since the JIT is built for the host platform.